IsaakBM/cesmle-ocn-fetch/README.md

 and the projection-focused guidance in Schoeman et al. (2023), ["Demystifying global climate models for use in the life sciences"](https://doi.org/10.1016/j.tree.2023.04.005):

+In IPCC scenario-workflow terms, this sits in the statistical downscaling family: it is not a regional dynamical model or a full empirical-statistical model, but it is still a complex multi-stage climate/ocean data production pipeline.

 ```text
 additive change field = model future climatology - model historical/current climatology
 additive downscaled projection = trusted target baseline + change field